mets/METS-board/web documents/metsoverview.md

 identifying the files belonging to a particular version of the document a simple task.

+The location of the files is captured in the `<FLocat>` element.
+The attribute pair `LOCTYPE` and `LOCREF` must be used when using a reference of any kind.
+The `LOCTYPE` attribute is used to record the type of the reference (e.g. URL, database, relative path
+>TODO: external link to suggested values

+), and the actual reference is given in `LOCREF` attribute.

-You may note the presence of the GROUPID attributes with identical values on the two audio `<file>` elements; these indicate that the two files, while belonging to different versions of the object, contain the same basic information (you can use the GROUPID for the same purpose to indicate equivalent page image files in digital objects containing many scanned page images).
+You may note the presence of the `GROUPID` attributes with identical values on the two audio `<file>` elements; these indicate that the two files, while belonging to different versions of the object, contain the same basic information (you can use the `GROUPID` attribute for the same purpose to indicate equivalent page image files in digital objects containing many scanned page images).

-You should also note that all of the `<file>` elements have a unique ID attribute.
-This attribute provides a unique, internal name for this file which can be referenced by other portions of the document.
-You’ll see this type of referencing in action when we look at the Structural Map Section.
+You should also note that all of the `<file>` elements have a unique `ID` attribute.
+This attribute provides a unique, internal name for this file within the METS document which can be referenced by other portions of the document.
+You’ll see this type of referencing in action when we look at the Structural Section.

 It should be mentioned that `<file>` elements may possess an `<FContent>` element rather than an `<FLocat>` element. `<FContent>`